sigp/lighthouse/beacon_node/beacon_chain/fuzz/README.md

 The current limitations which may be removed in future versions are:

-- [ ] The attacker only proposes blocks, they do not attest or sign aggregates.
 - [ ] The attacker only sends valid messages.
 - [ ] Neither the attacker nor the honest nodes send aggregate attestations.
-- [ ] Neither the attacker nor the honest nodes send sync messages.
 - [ ] Signature verification is required (slow).
-- [ ] There is no slashing protection for the honest nodes, so we won't explore cases where the honest nodes get stuck due to slashing conditions.
 - [ ] There is no slasher, so the attacker currently cannot attempt anything slashable.

 [AFL++]: https://github.com/AFLplusplus/AFLplusplus